 Depending on the cultivar, a dwarf Japanese maple can mature at about 6-8 feet.
 In general, the dwarf variety is one of the most spectacular trees with leaves of jaw-dropping red and profuse branching.
 They are great for adding the wow factor to your container garden.

-For something more exotic, try an orange tree.
+For something more exotic, why not give citrus trees a try?
 There are many fruit trees you can grow outside, but nothing is juicier than an orange tree.
 As long as basic care requirements are met, such as water and light, they are relatively easy to care for.
 Though they aren’t frost resistant, you can always bring them inside during the winter.

 There are many trees that are small enough to grow in small gardens or even indoors.
 Most dwarf varieties of common outdoor trees are well suited to grow indoors.
-Some other popular favorites include:
+Other popular small trees to grow include: